kralion/kralion/README.md

 <br/>

 <div align="center">
-  <p>Experienced developer specializing in web and mobile development.  <br/>Passionate about transforming ideas into impactful solutions. <br/>Here are a few things I'm working on:</p>
+  <p>Experienced developer specialized in web and mobile development.  <br/>Passionate about transforming ideas into impactful solutions. <br/>Here are a few things I'm working on:</p>
 </div>

 ---